-Your local pension fund must notify you if your pension savings in the LGPS (plus the amount of any AVCs you have paid) exceed the standard AA in a year, or if they believe you have exceeded the MPAA in a year.
-They must inform you by no later than the 6 October which follows the end of the PIP.
-Your local pension fund is not obliged to inform you if you exceed the tapered annual allowance.
+The RBKC pension fund must notify you if your pension savings in the LGPS (plus the amount of any AVCs you have paid) exceed the standard AA in a year, or if they believe you have exceeded the MPAA in a year.
+They must inform you by no later than the 6

+October which follows the end of the PIP.
+The RBKC pension fund is not obliged to inform you if you exceed the tapered annual allowance.